BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

-Amazon Transcribe, Amazon Transcribe Medical, Amazon Translate, AWS HealthOmics, AWS HealthImaging, AWS HealthScribe, AWS App Studio, Kiro, Amazon Quick, AWS Elemental Inference, AWS DevOps Agent, AWS Continuum (including features previously named AWS Security Agent), and AWS FinOps Agent (Preview), and the model customization agent in SageMaker AI.
+Amazon Transcribe, Amazon Transcribe Medical, Amazon Translate, AWS HealthOmics, AWS HealthImaging, AWS HealthScribe, AWS App Studio, Kiro, Amazon Quick, AWS Elemental Inference, AWS DevOps Agent, AWS Continuum (including features previously named AWS Security Agent), AWS FinOps Agent (Preview), the model customization agent in SageMaker AI, and AWS IoT SiteWise Scenario Discovery.
 “AI Content” means Your Content that is processed by an AI Service.

 **50.2.** The output that you generate using AI Services is Your Content.
 Due to the nature of machine learning, output may not be unique across customers